meschedl/Unckless_Lab_Resources/Infection_survival_analyses/20231025-rep-3-male-female-nanoject-16Cq/rep3-and-combo-analysis.md

     Wald test            = 79.42  on 4 df,   p=2e-16
     Score (logrank) test = 130.7  on 4 df,   p=<2e-16

-Model looking at significance of block and treatment by sex interaction
+Model looking at significance of block and injection by sex interaction

 ``` r
 # model including block